 EC credits are observed for both the Bachelor as well as the Master programme.
-This is the socalled European Credit Transfer System, an international credit system that expresses the scope of training courses.
-One academic year stands for 60 ec.
-A 40-hour working week corresponds to 1.5 ec.
-This means that a 6 ec module involves (on average) four 40-hour working weeks.
-The three-year Bachelor training is the equivalent of 180 ec (3 60).
-The two-year Master is the equivalent of 120 ec (2 60).
+This is the so-called European Credit Transfer System, an international credit system that expresses the scope of training courses.
+One academic year stands for 60 ECs.
+A 40-hour working week corresponds to 1.5 ECs.
+This means that a 6-ECs module involves (on average) four 40-hour working weeks.

+The three-year Bachelor training is the equivalent of 180 ECs (3 x 60 EC's).
+The two-year Master is the equivalent of 120 ECs (2 60).